Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Almost every person living in the conditions of a modern developed civilization knows by his own experience what pain from injections is.
-The fact that the injection is a painful manipulation is not a secret for anybody.
-But sometimes, such painful sensations not only remain for a long time after the procedure itself, but can also increase and appear on fairly large areas of the body around the site of the injection.
+Almost every person living in a modern developed civilization knows from personal experience what pain from injections is.
+It is no secret that an injection is a painful manipulation.
+But sometimes, such painful sensations not only remain for a long time after the procedure itself, but can also intensify and occur in fairly large areas of the body around the injection site.

-- Abscess (the so-called purulent inflammatory process in the soft tissues, which results in the formation of a cavity filled with pus).
-Abscesses result from inadequate adherence to sterility rules when performing an injection.
+- Abscess (this is the name given to a purulent inflammatory process in soft tissues, which results in the formation of a cavity filled with pus).
+Abscesses occur due to insufficient adherence to sterility rules when performing an injection.

-- An allergic reaction to the injection itself can also cause a prolonged and particularly acute painful sensation.
-In addition, other indicators indicate an allergic reaction: urticaria, acute conjunctivitis, acute rhinitis, Quincke's edema, anaphylactic shock.
-A person may suffer from allergic reactions to the administration of various drugs in the form of an injection.
-All described symptoms are most often manifested within half an hour after the done prick.
+- An allergic reaction to the injection itself can also cause long-term and particularly acute painful sensations.
+In addition, other indicators also indicate an allergic reaction: urticaria, acute conjunctivitis, acute rhinitis, Quincke's edema, anaphylactic shock.
+A person can suffer from allergic reactions to the introduction of various drugs in the form of an injection.
+All the symptoms described most often appear within half an hour after the injection.

 - Hematoma during intravenous injection.
-In the event that the puncture during the intravenous injection is done incorrectly, and both venous walls are punctured, the blood enters the tissues and from this a clearly visible dark purple stain forms under the skin.
-This is the hematoma.
-In cases of its occurrence, it is necessary to press the injured place using cotton wool with alcohol, and after a while apply a slightly warming compress.
-Further, venipuncture should be performed on the other hand until the heal point of the hematoma is fully healed.
+If the puncture during intravenous injection is done incorrectly, and both venous walls are punctured, blood gets into the tissue and this causes a clearly visible dark purple spot to form under the skin.
+This is a hematoma.
+If it occurs, it is necessary to press the injured area using cotton wool with alcohol, and after a while, apply a slightly warming compress.
+Then venipuncture should be performed on the other hand until the hematoma site has completely healed.

-- Infiltrate is a complication that occurs as a result of injection and is the most common cause causing pain from injections.
-To cause the appearance of infiltrate can be as a prick, for which a stupid needle was used, and in the event that a short needle that is intended for subcutaneous or intradermal injections is used for intramuscular injection.
-In addition, frequent injections in the same place or in the wrong place can also cause severe pain and the appearance of an infiltrate.
+- Infiltrate is a complication that occurs as a result of an injection and is the most common cause of pain from injections.
+Infiltrate can be caused by an injection for which a blunt needle was used, or if a short needle, which is intended for subcutaneous or intradermal injections, is used for an intramuscular injection.
+In addition, frequent injections into the same place or an incorrectly chosen place can also cause severe pain and the appearance of an infiltrate.

-- Medication embolism.
-This complex term belongs to an equally complex condition that can end for a person lethal.
-Strangely enough, but the injection can also cause it.
-Namely, in the event that the nurse enters the injection of oil solutions intramuscularly or subcutaneously and the needle enters the vessel.
-In the case of such an error, an oil appears in the artery, which clogs it.
-The result is necrosis of surrounding tissues due to disruption of their nutrition.
-If the pain from the injection does not subside, but rather only intensifies, there is noticeable reddening or blueing with a purple tint and there is an increase in the total and local body temperature, then one can suspect necrosis.
-In the worst cases, being in a vein, the oil quickly enough along with the blood flow is in the pulmonary vessels.
-As a result, there is a pulmonary embolism, testify to which will be a strong cough, attacks of suffocation, a feeling of increased pressure in the chest, cyanosis (the upper half of the trunk turns blue).
+- Drug embolism.
+This complex term belongs to an equally complex condition that can end fatally for a person.
+Oddly enough, an injection can also cause it.
+Namely, if a nurse injects oil solutions intramuscularly or subcutaneously and the needle hits a vessel.
+In the event of such an error, oil gets into the artery, which clogs it.
+The result is necrosis of the surrounding tissues due to a disruption in their nutrition.
+If the pain from the injection does not subside, but on the contrary only intensifies, there is noticeable redness or blueness with a purple tint and an increase in general and local body temperature, then necrosis can be suspected.
+In the worst cases, once in the vein, the oil quickly ends up in the pulmonary vessels along with the blood flow.
+As a result, pulmonary embolism occurs, which will be indicated by a strong cough, attacks of suffocation, a feeling of increased pressure in the chest, cyanosis (the upper half of the body turns blue).

-- Damage to nerve trunks, too, provokes pain from injections.
-This condition can be practically not perceptible to a person, but can also be a big threat to his health.
-It occurs under the influence of many factors: incorrect choice of the site for the injection, blockage of the vessel, which nourishes the nerve, in the event that the depot of the drug is in the immediate vicinity of the nerve.
-This complication can occur both with intravenous and intramuscular injections and sometimes leads to neuritis, and sometimes to complete paralysis of the extremities.
+- Damage to nerve trunks also provokes pain from injections.
+This condition may be almost imperceptible to a person, but it can also pose a great threat to his health.
+It occurs under the influence of many factors: incorrect choice of injection site, blockage of the vessel that feeds the nerve, if the drug depot is in close proximity to the nerve.
+Such a complication can occur with both intravenous and intramuscular injections and sometimes leads to neuritis, and sometimes to complete paralysis of the limbs.

-- Broken needle.
-This incidence has often occurred as a result of the use of old needles that have already worn out.
-Now such a breakdown factor is practically absent, as all injections are carried out with disposable needles and syringes.
-In addition, a sharp contraction of the buttock muscles with an intramuscular injection can also provoke needle breakage.
-This can happen if the patient is not relaxed enough, do not have a preliminary conversation with him, or make a prick in a standing position.
+- Needle breakage.
+This incident used to often occur as a result of using old needles that had already worn out.
+Now, this factor of breakage is practically absent, since all injections are carried out with disposable needles and syringes.
+In addition, a sharp contraction of the buttock muscles during an intramuscular injection can also provoke a needle breakage.
+This can happen if the patient is not relaxed enough, there is no preliminary conversation with him, or the injection is done in a standing position.

-- Thrombophlebitis can also become a complication of improper injection.
-If intravenous injections are often done in the same place or using a blunt needle, then an inflammation of the vein can occur, and a clot is quite possible in it.
-If the vein formed infiltrate, the injection site is quite painful and there is hyperemia of the skin - therefore, there is every reason to suspect thrombophlebitis.
+- Thrombophlebitis can also be a complication of improper injections.
+If intravenous injections are often given in the same place or with a blunt needle, then the vein may become inflamed, and a thrombus may form in it.
+If an infiltrate has formed along the vein, the injection site is quite painful, and there is hyperemia of the skin, then there is every reason to suspect thrombophlebitis.

 Who is to blame and what to do?

-Of course, in all cases of complications that cause pain from injections, except allergic reactions, the incompetent hospital staff is guilty.
-Little-experienced or, simply, non-responsible nurses, unfortunately, are encountered more often.
-Accordingly, no one can save themselves from getting in the literal sense of the word, into bad hands.
+Of course, in all cases of complications that cause pain from injections, except for allergic reactions, incompetent hospital staff is to blame.
+Inexperienced or, simply, irresponsible nurses, unfortunately, are increasingly common.
+Accordingly, no one can protect themselves from falling into the wrong hands, literally.

-But, if you already have an unpleasant experience of getting painful and substandard injections, you have every right to complain to the senior nurse, the treating doctor or the head of the hospital department.
-Also, you can always contact another nurse, asking you to give you the necessary injection.
+But if you have already had an unpleasant experience of receiving painful and poor-quality injections, you have every right to complain to the head nurse, the attending physician or the head of the hospital department.
+Also, you can always ask another nurse to give you the injection you need.